hth313/OS4/doc/basics.rst

 I/O buffers, or just buffers for short, were defined from the beginning in the HP-41 mainframe.
-However, they were first used by the Time module, about two years after the introduction.
+However, they were first used by the Time module, about two years after the introduction of the HP-41.

 A buffer can have any size from a single register up to 255 registers.
 The first word is called the buffer header and the leftmost